cpapad06/DSC511_PROJECT/README.md

 **6. Seasonal temperature range** — the single most discriminating climate feature.
 Moscow's summer-minus-winter gap is 23.9 °C while Nairobi's is 2.1 °C, an eleven-fold spread that drives the Phase 2B clustering directly.

-## Phase 2A — Machine Learning with Spark M... by Charalampos Papadimos
-Charalampos Papadimos
-14:18

 ## Phase 2A — Machine Learning with Spark MLlib